Origins of the Cold War: Historians on the causes of the Cold War

 Gaddis, however, argues that the conflict was less the lone fault of one side or the other and more the result of a plethora of conflicting interests and misperceptions between the two superpowers, propelled by domestic politics and bureaucratic inertia.
 While Gaddis does not hold either side as entirely responsible for the onset of the conflict, he argues that the Soviets should be held at least slightly more accountable for the problems.
 According to Gaddis, Stalin was in a much better position to compromise than his Western counterparts, given his much broader power within his own regime than Truman, who had to contend with Congress and was often undermined by vociferous political opposition at home.
+Gaddis further recognises the role of personal politics, combined with Truman's inexperience in foreign affairs and "abrasive personality", in the breakdown of the Grand Alliance.
+Personal politics played a role in how Truman dealt with Stalin, and in the Russians seeing Roosevelt's post-war plans as deserted.
 Asking if it were possible to predict if the wartime alliance would fall apart within a matter of months, leaving in its place nearly a half century of cold war, Gaddis wrote in a 1997 essay, "Geography, demography, and tradition contributed to this outcome but did not determine it.
 It took men, responding unpredictably to circumstances, to forge the chain of causation; and it took [Stalin] in particular, responding predictably to his own authoritarian, paranoid, and narcissistic predisposition, to lock it into place".

+Historians have also considered interpersonal dynamics in the causes of the Cold War.
+Discussion on politics as personal has stressed the importance of the personalities and emotions of the Big Three in the breakdown of their wartime alliance.
+Frank Costigliola has emphasised how the Cold War blurred the lines between the personal and political, with Roosevelt's death marking a turning point in US-Soviet relations.
+Costigliola maintains that Roosevelt's personal rapport and diplomacy with Stalin maintained cooperation, while Truman, taking a more aggressive policy, a shift driven by his eagerness to prove himself as president, disrupted this cooperation.
+Costigliola argues that this shift in leadership brought "emotional disposition" and "divisive discourses", contributing to the breakdown of the Grand Alliance, and accelerating the onset of the Cold War.

 Global historian Prasenjit Duara has placed the issue in a global context: